 Meningiomas represent about one-third of all primary brain tumors.
 Most meningiomas are benign and grow slowly, so by the time you experience symptoms, the tumor is large.
-Dr. Carrie Shulman at The Florida Center for Minimally Invasive Neurosurgery specializes in identifying meningiomas, which are often hard to diagnose, and she performs minimally invasive surgery to remove the tumor.
+Dr. Carrie Shulman at The Florida Center for Neurosurgery specializes in identifying meningiomas, which are often hard to diagnose, and she performs minimally invasive surgery to remove the tumor.
 At the first sign of symptoms, please call the office in Clearwater, Tampa Bay, Florida, or book an appointment online.

 A meningioma is a tumor in your brain.
 It’s the most common type of benign, or non-cancerous brain tumor, although an estimated 2-3% become cancerous.